-- Preview the appropriate sections of the program, and read the Leader's Guide. - Study the suggested TOPICS FOR REVIEW. - Obtain visual aids which would make employees aware of safety hazards. - Obtain safety data sheets (SDS) or technical data sheets for methylenediphenyl diisocyanate. - Develop additional discussion questions, as required, to amplify the key points presented and relate them to the specific situations encountered in their environments. - Secure a meeting room large enough to avoid overcrowding and quiet enough to minimize distractions. - Secure the audio-visual equipment required to present the program. - Allow sufficient time to conduct the training session.
-NOTE: A typical training session should include a discussion of objectives, presentation of this program, review of the material, testing, test review, and will take approximately 90 minutes. - After the training session, arrange to have the video training program made available for periodic review by employees, supervisors or team leaders, and managers.
-(Note: Videos are available online at polyurethane.americanchemistry.com)
+- Preview the appropriate sections of the program, and read the Leader's Guide. - Study the suggested TOPICS FOR REVIEW. - Obtain visual aids which would make employees aware of safety hazards. - Obtain safety data sheets (SDS) or technical data sheets for toluene diisocyanate. - Develop additional discussion questions, as required, to amplify the key points presented and relate them to the specific situations encountered in their environments. - Secure a meeting room large enough to avoid overcrowding and quiet enough to minimize distractions. - Secure the audiovisual equipment required to present the program. - Allow sufficient time to conduct the training session.
+NOTE: A typical training session should include a discussion of objectives, presentation of this program, review of the material, testing, test review and will take approximately 90 mintues. - After the training session, arrange to have the video training program made available for periodic review by employees, supervisors or team leaders, and managers. polyurethane.americanchemistry.com